telerik/ajax-docs/controls/timeline/data-binding/server-side/binding-to-datatable,-dataset,-or-dataview.md

 ---
 title: Binding to DataTable, DataSet, or DataView
-page_title: Binding to DataTable, DataSet, or DataView | RadTimeline for ASP.NET AJAX Documentation
+page_title: Binding to DataTable, DataSet, or DataView - RadTimeline
-description: Binding to DataTable, DataSet, or DataView
+description: Check our Web Forms article about Binding to DataTable, DataSet, or DataView.
 slug: timeline/data-binding/server-side/binding-to-datatable,-dataset,-or-dataview
 tags: binding,to,datatable,,dataset,or,dataview
 published: True